Top 10 Design Tips to Create Commercial Spaces

 Consider the following factors to help blend the space’s functionality with aesthetics:

-- Style: The first step in aesthetic design is deciding on an overall style suitable for the space’s function.
+- Style: The first step in aesthetic commercial area design is deciding on an overall style suitable for the space’s function.
 A courtyard of a modern art museum will have a very different aesthetic style than an outdoor seating area in a busy shopping center.

 - Colors: SImilarly with colors, consider whether you prefer bright hues with high contrast or muted tones that complement any natural surroundings.